Kord-Extensions/kord-extensions/extra-modules/extra-pluralkit/README.md

 This will install the extension using its default configuration.
 However, the extension may be configured in several ways - as is detailed below.

+Your bot will now require the **Manage Webhooks** permission to use the extension.

 # Commands

 This extension provides the following commands for use on Discord.